lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-0052
 ^^^^^^^^^^^^^
-**Specification:** A full single-frame-processing shall be run on images within 24 hours of observation.
+**Specification:** A full SFP shall be run on images within 24 hours of observation.

 **Rationale:** Ideally this would be done in less than 12 hours, so people could look at it before the next night's observation, although this is a stretch goal.
 This data uses the most recent (best) science pipelines and produces the highest quality data products that are used for science verification tasks.